sdondley/Dist-Zilla-for-Beginners/tutorial11.md

 describing what it does, let's see it in action.
 Install the `[Test::Kwalitee]` plugin to your `dist.ini` file:

+Uncomment out the `[Test::Kwalitee]` test from your dist.ini so you can see it work.

-The `[Test::Kwalitee]` test is run only when the `release` subcommand is issued.
+The `[Test::Kwalitee]` plugin is executed only when the `release` subcommand is issued.
-So to run its tests, you must run:
+So to run its tests, do:

 `dzil test --release`